-Strong Lead Independent Director.
-Mr. McShane is our Lead Independent Director, a position he has held since May 2017.
-As Lead Independent Director, he presides over the executive sessions of the non-management directors, and is responsible for serving as a liaison between the Chairman of the Board and the independent directors, approving meeting schedules, and, if requested by a major stockholder, ensuring he is available for consultation and direct communication with such stockholder.
-During periods in which the roles of Chairman of the Board and Chief Executive Officer are combined, our Corporate Governance Guidelines provide that there must be a Lead Independent Director; however, our board of directors believes that the appointment of a Lead Independent Director is a governance best practice, regardless of whether the roles of Chief Executive Officer and Chairman of the Board have been combined.
-As such, since the Company's initial public offering in 2012, a Lead Independent Director has been appointed at all times.
+Strong Lead Independent Director: Mr. McShane is our Lead Independent Director, a position he has held since May 2017.
+As Lead Independent Director, he is responsible for serving as a liaison between the Chairman of the Board and the independent directors, and, if requested by a major stockholder, ensuring he is available for consultation and direct communication with such stockholder.
+During periods in which the roles of Chairman of the Board and Chief Executive Officer are combined, our Corporate Governance Guidelines provide that there must be a Lead Independent Director; however, our board of directors believes that the appointment of a Lead Independent Director is a governance best practice when the Chairman of the Board is not independent.
+Since the Company's initial public offering in 2012, a Lead Independent Director has been appointed at all times.

 Executive Sessions.
-The non-management directors meet regularly in executive session without management participation before and after regularly scheduled board of directors meetings.
+The non-management directors meet regularly in executive session without management participation before and/or after regularly scheduled board of directors meetings.
 In addition, our Corporate Governance Guidelines provide that, if the group of non-management directors includes a director who is not independent under NYSE listing standards, the independent directors will meet in executive session at least once annually.
 As Lead Independent Director, Mr. McShane presides over these meetings of the independent directors.
-In 2021, our board of directors held at least one executive session at each of its regularly scheduled meetings.
+In 2023, our board of directors held at least one executive session at each of its regularly scheduled meetings.